SpoonManiac/SpoonManiac/README.md

 - 📍 From Brazil
 - 🖥️ I’m currently working with RPA (Robotic Process Automation)
-- 🌱 I’m currently learning Python, Java, JavaScript, and UIPath
+- 🌱 I’m currently learning Python, Java, JavaScript, and Cognigy.AI
 - ⚡ Fun fact: In my free time, I usually work on cars to use in trackdays 🏎️

 <div>